smXplorer/AlliGator/docs/source/alligator-fit-method-benchmark.rst

 For a number of simulations N > 1000, this can require some additional memory resources.
-It is therefore recommended to use this display option (active when the *Show Decays, Fits & Residuals* is checked off) only as a way to verify that simulations and fits work as expected, using a small N (e.g. N = 100).
+It is therefore recommended to use this display option (active when the *Show Decays, Fits & Residuals* checkbox is checked off) only as a way to verify that simulations and fits work as expected, using a small N (e.g. N = 100).
 By default, none of the plots are visible, but they can all be shown using the graph's right-click shortcut menu.

-Alternatively, it is possible to scroll through one decay and its fit and residuals plot at a time using the *Select Decay, Fit & Residuals Index* control above the plot legend.
+Alternatively, it is possible to scroll through one decay and its fit and residuals plots at a time using the *Select Decay, Fit & Residuals Index* control above the plot legend.

 This panel is also used to load and visualize the IRF, if an IRF is used in the simulations (see the **Settings Panel** description below).
 To load an IRF, use the ``Load Experimental IRF`` right-click menu item.
-If an IRF is loaded, it can be visualized in the *Decay Graph* by using the ``Show Experimental IRF`` right-click menu.
+If an IRF is loaded, it can be visualized in the *Decay Graph* by using the ``Show Experimental IRF`` right-click menu item.

 .. note::
    The IRF should cover the duration of the laser period, defined in the